taranvohra/Siteglide-docs/cms/forms/guides-forms/form-confirmation-pages.md

 You output Details about any eCommerce Order that was made using the Form Submission.
 You may be familiar doing this already within an email automation.

-We've included an \`

-\` statement in the example, because this will only work properly if a \`form.properties.\`order\\\_id field is available on the Page.
+We've included an `{% raw %}{% if form.properties.order_id %}{% endraw %}` statement in the example, because this will only work properly if a `form.properties.order_id` field is available on the Page.
 Otherwise it may be that the Form was submitted without the User making an Order.

 ```liquid
 {% raw %}